rtdevx/rtdevx.github.io/content/posts/training/Terraform/Terraform on AWS with SRE & IaC DevOps/02-terraform-basics/index.md

 	- will apply the changes required to be in line with the <font color=#EBAC25>desired state</font>
 	- by default, apply will scan the current directory and apply it's configuration (provision the infrastructure)
 	- `terraform apply -refresh-only` - <font color=#EB4925>detect drift between the Terraform configuration and the actual state of the resources in the cloud provider.
 It will update the state file with any changes made outside of Terraform</font>, ensuring that the configuration remains in sync with the actual resources.
 	- `terraform apply -replace=<resource>` - allows you to <font color=#EB4925>tag the specific resource for replacement without impacting the rest of the managed infrastructure</font>.
-This ensures that only the virtual machine is recreated, potentially resolving any issues with the local script execution.
+This ensures that only the tagged resource is recreated, potentially resolving any issues with the local script execution.
 - `terraform destroy`
 	- will destroy the terraform-managed infrastructure
-	- `terraform destroy -target <virtual machine>` and destroy only the target resource.
+	- `terraform destroy -target <virtual machine>` - destroy only the target resource.
 ### Other useful commands

 - `terraform fmt` - HashiCorp recommends using consistent formatting in all config files by using the `terraform fmt` command.
 Optional command, <font color=#C7EB25>helps with formatting</font>